'Scared for my life': Whanganui woman viciously beaten in street

 A Whanganui woman who says she was brutally assaulted in an unprovoked street attack is now "scared for her life".

-Vicky Firth, 52, recalled the horrifying attack to the Herald, by a man known to her who she claims has a meth addiction problem.
+Vicky Frith, 52, recalled the horrifying attack to the Herald, by a man known to her who she claims has a meth addiction problem.

-She said she was waking down Niblett St in Whanganui about 1pm on Saturday texting on her phone when he approached her out of nowhere.
+She said she was walking down Niblett St in Whanganui about 1pm on Saturday texting on her phone when he approached her out of nowhere.

 "I never saw him coming," Frith told the Herald.